georust/rinex/rinex-cli/README.md

 The `custom-header` flag accepts either a direct JSON description of the `Rinex::Header` structure, or a local file containing such a description.

-## `teqc` operations

-`teqc` is a well known application to process RINEX.
-Unlike teqc, this application is not capable of processing Binary RINEX ("BINEX") and proprietary formats in general.

-Some teqc operations are supported:

-- [merge](doc/merge.md) several RINEX together into a single file.
-- [split](doc/split.md) given RINEX into two
-- [resampling](doc/sampling.md) to reduce data quantity
-- [quality check](doc/qc.md): file quality check, mainly Observations